 Mail: anticorps@pasteur.fr

+Website: https://research.pasteur.fr/fr/team/

 antibody-engineering/

-Our core facility provides support in developing and characterizing VHH/nanobodies against the desired antigens.
+Our core facility provides support in developing and characterizing VHH against the desired antigens.
 The main goal of this collaboration is to provide the right nanobodies that suit to the need of the user.
-We try not only to provide nanobodies but we can modify them: for example, according to the need, the nanobodies can be engineered to add a fluorochrome, to perform imaging; in this way, bispecific molecules can be created.
+We try not only to provide VHHs but we can modify them: for example, according to the need, the nanobodies can be engineered to add a fluorochrome, to perform imaging; in this way, bispecific molecules can be created.